Understanding Your Options For Bariatric Surgery

 Is gastric bypass surgery right for you?

 Gastric bypass has been known to promote long-term weight loss through complex re-routing of the digestive tract to promote restriction and malabsorption while also resulting in changes to gut hormones to reduce the feeling of hunger and enhance fullness.
 You may qualify if you have a BMI higher than 40, but further guidelines may have to be met and extensive screening may be done.
-Gastric bypass surgery is more complex than some other weight loss surgeries, has a high risk of complication, and may lead to increased hospital stay.
+Gastric bypass surgery is usually more complex than the adjustable gastric band and sleeve gastrectomy.
+It is important to be aware that this surgery has a higher risk of complication, and may lead to increased hospital stay.
 Nutrient deficiencies are very common, so it is important to be compliant with dietary recommendations, protein intake, and a vitamin/mineral regimen for the rest of your life.

 Adjustable Gastric Band